Skip to main content Skip to footer

 Integrating With the Front End

 Now that we have the middleware setup, we can move on to setting up the front end and start seeing things come into place.
-In our example, we will be covering setting this up with a plain ASP.NET 6.0 / JavaScript front end, but if you need help setting this up in other frameworks, you can follow these links to our documentation for Angular, React, and Vue.
+In our example, we will cover setting this up with a plain ASP.NET 9.0 / JavaScript front end, but if you need help setting this up in other frameworks, you can follow these links to our documentation for Angular, React, and Vue.

 Add the JSViewer Package to the Application